-Engaging with Government is an annual three-day course run by Arts and Humanities Research Council (AHRC) and the Institute for Government.
+Engaging with Government is an annual three-day course run by the Arts and Humanities Research Council (AHRC) and the Institute for Government.
 Its aim is to help researchers understand the policymaking process and apply it to their research.

 It also aims to build links between policymakers and new arts and humanities research.